 Application cycles are highly competitive and based on alignment with preferred funding areas.

-It is important to remember that the majority of funds are allotted during cycles 1 and 2, so for organizations with programs fitting the Focused Giving* areas, it is best to apply in those cycles.
+It is important to remember that the majority of funds are allotted during cycles 1 and 2, so for organizations with Hunger Relief programming, it is best to apply in those cycles.

-- Hunger Relief & Healthy Eating examples include food pantries, backpack programs, nutrition education programming, cooking and food skills training and SNAP outreach.
+- Hunger Relief Giving - examples include food pantries, backpack programs, and SNAP outreach.

 - Career Opportunity examples include job training programs and placement programs.
 Special interest is given to programs focused on women and veteran programs.